George Chapline Jr.: Work

+Chapline is also well known for his work on quantum mechanics and Bayesian inference.
+The ideas which led to his Computing Anticipatory award from the U Liege in 2004 are described in his book “Quantum Mechanics and Bayesian Machines” published by World Scientific in 2023.

 Chapline earned a B.A. in mathematics at UCLA in 1961.
 He was a member of the 1959 UCLA Putnam Competition team which scored 3rd in the nation.
 He earned a PhD in physics from Caltech in 1967.